The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 AI as Better Roommate

 Generative AI represents both the greatest opportunity and the greatest threat to creating better technological roommates.
 Current AI implementations often amplify everything we’ve learned to avoid: systems that demand attention, require constant interaction, and create new cognitive overhead.
-But AI also offers the possibility of creating technology that adapts to human behavior rather than requiring humans to adapt to technological constraints.

 The Non-Interaction Interaction